cevek/ttypescript/README.md

 }
 ```

-### VC Code
+### VS Code
-If you want to compile your project with VC Code task runner you need to overwrite the config `typescript.tsdk` to path of the installed `ttypescript`:
+If you want to compile your project with VS Code task runner you need to overwrite the config `typescript.tsdk` to path of the installed `ttypescript`:
 ```
 "typescript.tsdk": "/usr/local/lib/node_modules/ttypescript/lib",
 or